 “Agreed, Jane.
 Shelly has a Ph.D. in Psychology and teaches at the University of Chicago.
 If you’d like to talk to someone about any adjustment issues, I’m sure Shelly would be happy to confer with you.
 Let’s head to the bathroom, just down the hall.”

 Anne gathered a change of clothes and led Jane and Carolina into the bathroom.
-She demonstrated the controls for the toilet, walk-in shower, and Jacuzzi-style bathtub.
-Jane elected to take a bath, so Anne started the water and dumped in some fancy bath salts.
+She demonstrated the toilet, walk-in shower, and Jacuzzi-style bathtub controls.
+Jane elected to take a bath, so Anne started the water and added some fancy bath salts.

 “Jane,” Anne said, “I know about the scar on your chest.
 Millie droned us a copy of the security footage of the illegal strip search attempt this morning.
-There’s a plastic surgeon here in Chicago who is world-renowned for being the best in scar revision.
+There’s a plastic surgeon in Chicago who is world-renowned for being the best in scar revision.
 We could set up an appointment to get his evaluation.”

 Jane grabbed the tablet and started typing.

 “Anne, I face pity every day of my life when I demonstrate that I’m mute by using this machine to talk.
-Would not a visit to a specialist just make this scar public knowledge, more pity, so to say?”
+Would not a visit to a specialist make this scar public knowledge, more pity, so to say?”

 “It's not pity at all, Jane.
 It’s justice.
 That’s what my whole life is about, getting justice for those denied.
 Mitigating the scar over your heart is just obtaining justice over those who sought to humiliate and degrade you.”